csu-hci-projects/SP24-Are-You-Sure-Thats-The-Right-Controller-Gauging-Frustration-Success-Rate-In-Rhythm-Games-Based/AboutTheProject.md

 ## _What is this project:_
   In the world of input devices for games, there can be many different factors in why a user may choose a particular one.
 This study aims to understand different controllers and features that lead to higher success rates and frustration levels for users when playing a rhythm game.
 To learn more you can look at our [Readme.md](https://github.com/csu-hci-projects/SP24-Are-You-Sure-Thats-The-Right-Controller-Gauging-Frustration-Success-Rate-In-Rhythm-Games-Based/blob/WhatWeDid/Readme.md)
 ## _Contributions:_
-  - **Andy** led the main programming effort and design of the game.
+  - **Andy**: led the main programming effort and design of the game.
 He was able to implement the Xbox controller and keyboard.
-  - **Eryn** helped with implementing another more complex stage and the final test for users.
+  - **Eryn**: helped with implementing another more complex stage and the final test for users.
 She was able to implement the PlayStation Controller.
-  - **Young** helped
+  - **Young**: helped
-  - **Britta** helped with solving technical issues with Github, added a data collection portion to the game, created the User Consent Form, and analyzed the data that was collected with Eryn.
+  - **Britta**: helped with solving technical issues with Github, added a data collection portion to the game, created the User Consent Form, and analyzed the data that was collected with Eryn.
 ## _Journey:_

 ### Struggles: